 Radiation technician monitoring the treatment of a patient from the control room.

 Another view of the treatment room and linear accelerator.

 At least once a week, repeat X-ray films will be taken to re-confirm proper positioning.
 These films will also be performed in most cases where there is a change in your treatment field or treatment plan.
 The X-rays taken during the course of radiation treatment are not used to help measure your progress or response to the radiation.
 Rather, they are only used to ensure that the position and treatment arrangement is appropriate.

 Your radiation oncologist will examine you at least once a week.
 The examination will take place just before or after your treatment is administered.
-These examinations are important because they give your physician and nurse the opportunity to evaluate your physical condition, answer any questions that you may have, and plan and coordinate future treatments.
+These examinations are important because they give your provider and nurse the opportunity to evaluate your physical condition, answer any questions that you may have, and plan and coordinate future treatments.

 If you are having a problem, you should not wait until your next on-treatment examination.
 Instead, you should ask to be seen or call the department.
-Your nurse will review your problem or concern and if he/she cannot help, will contact your physician.
+Your nurse will review your problem or concern and if he/she cannot help, will contact your provider.
 If there are any problems at night or on weekends, call the hospital page operator and ask for "the radiation oncologist-on-call."

 In general, follow-up appointments occur between 2 and 6 weeks after the completion of radiation therapy.
 After that, we will follow your progress and see you on a regular basis.
-We understand that you may be seeing many other physicians, but it is important for us to participate in this follow-up process so that any radiation-related problems can be identified early and treated.
+We understand that you may be seeing many other providers, but it is important for us to participate in this follow-up process so that any radiation-related problems can be identified early and treated.
 We will also stay in touch with your other cancer specialists.